 Reading is taught through daily reading opportunities, such as whole-class shared reading, carefully taught reading comprehension activities and guided reading sessions, where the children work in a group with the teacher, teaching assistant or other children in their group.
 Skills of decoding, inference and deduction are taught, which children can apply to any genre of text.

 Stories are often shared at our school and all children visit the school library for an opportunity to browse and choose books to borrow.
 Our school librarian also runs a popular book club at lunchtime.
 We celebrate World Book Day every year and enjoy browsing and buying books at our annual book fair.
+Click to view our World Book Day Virtual Library that we set up during Lockdown in March 2021, which features recordings of members of staff sharing their favourite texts!

 In Reception and KS1, we use the Oxford Reading Tree reading scheme.
 We use Accelerated Reader in Years 2 – 6, which is a computerised program that helps teachers to assess their pupils’ reading comprehension and helps pupils to select books based on their reading level.